 I added (and read it myself) The Assassin’s Blade for the effect because the protagonist’s background story was too good to be missed.
 You should definitely give that one a try unless you’re really in a hurry.

-What Do I Think of the Books?
+What Do I Think of the Throne of Glass Reading Order?

 Let’s talk about each book separately while I’m at it.
 You’ll be able to gauge the story, characters, and all the other things that make these stories tick.

 1. Throne of Glass Summary and Characters: First Book